adeeteya/Classipod/README.md

 ## ✨ Features

 - 🗃️ Ability to play .mp3, .wav and .ogg files
-- 🔎 Chose a Custom Folder To Scan Music From (By Default it is the Music Folder in the root of the application)
+- 🔎 Chose a Custom Folder To Scan Music From (By Default it is the Music Folder in the root folder of the device)
 - 🎨 Dark and Light Colored Ipod Classic Theme
 - 🖼️ Displays the Music Metadata (Album Art, Artist Names)
 - ⏩ Ability to seek forward and backwards on a audio file (By Long Pressing the seek forward/backwards buttons)